genropy/genro-routes/docs/ARCHITECTURE.md

     Default behavior: copy parent's _all_ config to child's _all_ config, preserving any entry-specific config the child already has.

-    Override to customize inheritance behavior (e.g., FilterPlugin does union of tags instead of replacement).
+    Override to customize inheritance behavior (e.g., AuthPlugin does union of tags instead of replacement).
     """
 ```